jdiamond/control.js/README.md

             draw(data.lineWidth);
         });

-The control panel is a `ul` element with an id of "controls" containing one `li` for each control.
-Each `li` contains a `label`, `input`, and (sometimes) `output` elements.
+The control panel that gets added to the page is a `ul` element with an id of "controls" containing one `li` for each control.
+Each `li` contains a `label`, `input` or `select`, and (sometimes) `output` elements.
 It's pretty ugly without any styling.
 You can style it yourself or include control.css to get some basic styling.

 API
 ===